 The decommissioning of fuel cycle plants, which are the property of ENEA and Fabbricazioni Nucleari, but whose licences have been transferred to SOGIN;

-Licensing, construction and management of the National Repository and Technology Park;
+Siting, constructing and operating the National Repository and Technology Park;

-The disposal of LLW and ILW resulting from past operation and dismantling activities;
+The management, up to disposal, of radioactive waste resulting from past operation and dismantling activities;

 The management of spent fuel and nuclear materials.